Interpretable Model Summaries Using the Wasserstein Distance: Interpretable summaries using the Wasserstein distance

-However, none of these papers discuss the SLIM-p method nor do they develop the theoretical justification for these interpretable projections in terms of Wasserstein distance.
-Moreover, we provide a connection between the limiting frequentist case where the distribution of parameters is degenerate (a single estimate) to the case where we have a distribution of possible estimates from the hypothesized sampling distribution and further to the Bayesian case where the samples are from a distribution on the parameters.
-Additionally, the Wasserstein distance allows for powers other than the Euclidean distance and hence it is more general.
+Unlike the above work, SLIM offers several advantages.
+We provide a connection between the limiting Frequentist case where the distribution of parameters is degenerate (a single estimate) to the case where we have a distribution of possible estimates from the hypothesized sampling distribution and further to the Bayesian case where the samples are from a distribution on the parameters.
+Additionally, SLIM allows for powers other than the Euclidean distance and hence it is more general.
+Moreover, the complexity of the method scales with that of LASSO, which can be applied to large data sets \citep{suchard_massive_2013}.
 Finally, the Wasserstein distance gives useful diagnostics for how well the approximate model performs in terms of the distribution of estimates.

 With these three interpretable methods---variable importance, SLIM-a, and SLIM-p---and discussion of previous work, we now turn to the computational methods used to generate these quantities.